ACL2021-LTSL/LTSL/README.md

-# Reinforced Learning to Select for Weakly-supervised Paraphrase Generation (RLTS)
+# Learning to Selectively Learn for Weakly-supervised Paraphrase Generation

 This is the code and data for ACL2021 submission.